imoran/Flicks/README.md

 ## Notes

 Describe any challenges encountered while building the app.
 This week, I definitely struggled with passing information from one view controller to the next (using a segue).
-Also, for last weeks' assignment, I created the tab bar controller using the storyboard, so implementing a programmatically-created tab bar was challenging, since I had to backtrack and completely understand everything.
+Also, for last weeks' assignment, I created the tab bar controller using the storyboard, so implementing a programmatically-created tab bar was challenging, since I had to backtrack and reimplement everything.

 ## License